reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

   `setprop` `dolby.force.disable.dirac` `1`

-  After that, flash/reflash the module.
+  After that, reflash the module.

 - You can disable your in-built MI Sound FX if you sure it's conflicting with Dolby.
 Run at Terminal Emulator before flashing the module: